Making the case for Centralised Biobanking in WA

 Careful management of bio-specimens for current and future research is fundamental for high quality and reproducible research.
 There’s a need in WA to establish a harmonised sample collection, storage, curation and management system which will allow ethically acceptable standardisation across cohorts and registries.
 This will assist with avoiding duplication of effort and investment.

 With Medical Research Future Funds (MRFF), WAHTN commissioned a scoping project in 2018 to develop recommendations for national guidelines and piloting infrastructure for a scalable, shared, and standardised data repository of clinical and research genomics resource facility in WA.
-The project, overseen by Dr Aron Chakera, has the potential to be scaled to national activity and has produced an international scan of Biobank resources, facility ethics and economics across Australia, the UK and Japan.
+The project, overseen by Dr Aron Chakera, has the potential to be scaled nationally and has produced an international scan of Biobank resources, facility ethics and economics across Australia, the UK and Japan.
 To inform the Report a questionnaire was sent out to a number of WA stakeholders to gather information and feedback on the establishment of a centralised biobank in WA.
 With follow up interviews, the project team were able to clarify and understand the data and specimen banking requirements across different studies and Biobanks in WA.

 A stakeholder engagement workshop was held in October 2018 with the aim of developing working groups to further advance the discussion points around: